Birthsign gives Endurance over 100

 PS the birthsign level up remover is included in BTB's Game Improvements

 #16 Updated by Brad Baago over 2 years ago

 The openmw implementation is better and I think we should keep it.
 A lot of people think its to powerful because they believe it affects health gain per level but as stated by someone else it does not.
 So having endurance 125 really only gives you more fatigue.
 And personality 125 is useful but not really game changing as musk and other enhancers are easy to come by.

-#18 Updated by Gordon Hales almost 2 years ago
+#18 Updated by Gordon Hales about 2 years ago

 I just found a further complication for this bug.